- Read our review guidelines

 - Length: 13 ft 6 inches

 - Weight Capacity: 500 pounds

-Last, and by no means least, we have an offering from Old Town.
-It’s the Twin Heron Angler.
-This is the only sit-in kayak offering on the list (but think of it as more of a hybrid – in between a sit-in and a sit-on).
+The Twin Heron Angler is the only sit-in kayak offering on the list (but think of it as more of a hybrid – in between a sit-in and a sit-on).

 There are 2 Cannon fishing rod holders, and a further 6 rod holder positions for you to choose from.
 It’s nice to sit in comfort when you’re gone fishin’.
 Luckily, Old Town have packed in two Comfort Flex seats so you can sit for longer periods.